- Facilities Planning & Campus Development (FPC)

 - What are the department hours of operation?

 Answer: We have three Custodial shifts Monday through Friday.
 Standard operating schedule is 6:00 a.m. to 2:30 p.m.
 (Day), 2:30 p.m. to 11:00 p.m.
 (Swing), and 10:00 p.m. to 6:30 a.m.
 (Graveyard).
 Deep cleaning requirements outside of these schedules is coordinated between shift personnel during the summer and as necessary throughout the year.

 - How do I request custodial support?

 Answer: If it is an emergency or urgent (health or safety) issue contact Campus Security at ext.
 6399.
 Campus Security will contact available Facilities Services personnel.
 For all other custodial support requests, submit a request using the Facilities Services Work Request System.

 - How do I inform custodial personnel of an urgent body fluid spill and clean-up requirement?

 Answer: Contact Campus Security at ext.
 6399.
 Campus Security will contact available Facilities Services personnel.

 - What happens to personal items left in classrooms or other public areas?

-Answer: All personal items found by custodial personnel in classrooms or other public areas are taken to the Campus Security office on a daily basis.
+Answer: All personal items found by custodial personnel in classrooms or other public areas are taken to the Campus Security office lost and found on a daily basis.
 Anyone looking for a missing personal item should be directed to the Campus Security office.